hackclub/jams/jams/singles/web-ar/en-US.md

 - Click on a filename to open it in the editor.
 - Right-click a file for more options like rename, move, delete, and more.

-**Right sidebar:** Debug console, shows output of your executed scripts.
+**Right sidebar:** Debug console, shows the output of your executed scripts.

 - Use the "Clear" button to clear the console.